predatorq/predatorq.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+# subtitle: Currently pursuing a Master's degree at Carnegie Mellon University in the School of Computer Science.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: photo.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently pursuing a Master of Science Degree in Intelligent Information Systems at the Language Technology Institute in the School of Computer Science at Carnegie Mellon University.
+Before embarking on this journey, I received a Bachelor Degree in Computer Science from the School of Computer Science and Engineering at Sun Yat-sen University.

+I am actively seeking an internship opportunity for the summer of 2024 for Machine Learning Engineering (MLE) or Software Development Engineering (SDE).
+Currently, I am engaged in research centered around large language models.
+During my undergraduate program, my focus was related to Constituency Parsing and Text-to-SQL.

+# Education
+**Carnegie Mellon University - School of Computer Science**   Pittsburgh, PA

+Master of Science in Intelligent Information Systems    May 2025

+**Sun Yat-sen University - School of Computer Science and Engineering**   Guangzhou, China

+Bachelor of Engineering in Computer Science   June 2023

+# Research Experience
+**Carnegie Mellon University - Language Technologies Institute**    Pittsburgh, PA

+Graduate Research Assistant   Aug 2023 – Present

+**Sun Yat-sen University - Institute of Advanced Networking and Computing Systems**   Guangzhou, China

+Undergraduate Research Assistant    Sept 2020 - June 2023

+# Publications
+Wang, Zhicheng et al. “Order-sensitive Neural Constituency Parsing” IEEE 34th International Conference on Tools with Artificial Intelligence (ICTAI) (2022): 282-287.

+Wang, Zhicheng et al. “Joint Chinese Word Segmentation and Span-based Constituency Parsing arXiv preprint. arXiv:2211.01638 (2022).

+Shi, Tianyu et al. “Fast Rule-Based Decoding: Revisiting Syntactic Rules in Neural Constituency Parsing.” arXiv preprint. arXiv:2212.08458 (2022).
+[Co-Author]